 Polestar Capital Remuneration policy and integration of sustainability risks

 Polestar Capital’s remuneration policy is consistent with and will further a sound and effective risk management with a long-term focus.
 The remuneration policy does not induce any risk-taking that would exceed the risk level tolerated by Polestar Capital.
 The impact of the remuneration policy may be relevant to Polestar Capital, seen from an ESG point of view.
-When it comes to variable remuneration of categories of staff whose work has a material impact on Polestar Capital’s risk profile.
-This is why Polestar Capital has linked the variable remuneration for that staff category to non-financial performance indicators as well, including sustainability risks.
+When it comes to variable remuneration Polestar Capital has the opinion and policy not to provide any variable salaries to its employees.
+We believe that financial incentives does not trigger the most effective outcome in realizing our investment targets in general or ESG/impact targets specifically.